open-starlab/Document/doc/source/Pre_Processing/Sports/Event_data/Data_Format/Football/UEID.rst

-Unified and Integrated Event Data (UEID)
+Unified and Integrated Event Data (UIED)
 ====================================================================

-The UEID is an origninal designed to provide a standardize format for event data in football.
+The UIED is an origninal designed to provide a standardize format for event data in football.

 Event Class Standardization
 ---------------------------